"You manage things; you lead people." – Grace Murray Hopper

 Self-awareness and self-regulation

-A great leader requires self-awareness and a critical approach to your actions and words.
+A great leader requires self-awareness and a critical approach to their actions and words.
 It does not mean being overly critical.
 Rather, recognize that your actions and reactions directly affect the culture and productivity of the team.
+Your mood on Monday morning sets the tone for everyone's week—whether you realize it or not.

 Understanding people's emotions and motivations is the basis for building relationships, fostering cooperation, and resolving conflicts.